Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 While your bacon crumbles are cooking, you can slice your potatoes.
 Be sure you use a sharp knife to get nice thin slices.

 STEP THREE: Add the unsalted butter to the skillet that you used to cook the bacon and melt butter over medium heat.
-Once melted, whisk in the all-purpose flour until the melted butter has absorbed all the flour.

 STEP FOUR: Slowly pour the whole milk into the skillet while whisking constantly.
 Be sure to whisk out all the lumps of flour to get a smooth sauce.